3/17 ARC Crest.Gif

 6Sept02

-SGT Neal,
+Sgt Neal,

 I was a scout pilot in A Troop when your uncle and my friend, Tom Barnett, was flying Cobras in the weapons platoon.
 I was there when Tom died.
-This is my recollection:

-In about the August to September 1970 timeframe, we were flying visual reconnaissance (VR) missions out of Quan Loi, which was northwest of Saigon near the Cambodian border.
-The normal VR mission configuration was one scout and one gunship, which was called a pink team.
 On the day that Tom died, we were encountering the lead elements of a NVA unit north of Quan Loi.
 I was in one pink team and your uncle was in another.
 He was flying as copilot (front seat) with CW2 Dave Toms and their scout pilot was WO1 Lou Chadara.
 Your uncle's team got into contact with a well dug-in NVA unit with three .51 cal machine guns.
 The gunship from my team and your uncle's ship engaged the position repeatedly.
 My team's gunship got shot up pretty bad and had to break station.
 Another gunship joined your uncle's.
 As your uncle's Cobra was breaking after completing a devastating rocket attack, the NVA gunners hit their engine, rocket pods, and ammunition bay.

 CW2 Toms did a magnificent job in getting the aircraft on the ground in a controlled crash given the fact that the cockpit was filled with smoke.
 Both your uncle and CW2 Toms were hurt pretty bad on impact.
 One of our slicks, with ARPs on board, landed to assist the extraction of the crew in the downed gunship; WO1 Chadara in his OH-58 also landed to help extract the crew.
 An E-6 [SSG Parsell] and a couple of other guys pulled both your uncle and CW2 Toms out of the burning Cobra---a couple of them were injured when a few of the rockets cooked-off in the tubes.
 They flew both injured pilots back to Quan Loi.
-A Special Forces A-team medic was at our location and he tried everything that he could to save Tom,but he couldn't; he was too badly injured as a result of the crash.
+Special Forces A-team medic was at our location and he tried everything that he could to save Tom,but he couldn't; he was too badly injured as a result of the crash.
 CW2 Toms did survive, but it took him a long time to recover.

 By the way, even as your uncle's aircraft was still burning in the clearing, more Silver Spur gunships arrived and they finished the mission by eliminating the NVA unit.